• Share this:

 What Is Blood Cancer?

 Blood cancer, also known as hematologic cancer, occurs when the cells in the blood, bone marrow, or lymphatic system begin to grow uncontrollably.
-The three main types of blood cancer include:
+The three main types of blood cancer include the following:

 Leukemia – A cancer of the bone marrow and blood, leading to abnormal white blood cell production.